gaurang053/PetStore/README.md

 * or Execute maven command - mvn clean verify

 # How to write new tests ?
-* Create new feature file or Add Scenario (Outline, Given, When, Then) in a existing file with Valid Data
+* Create new feature file or Add Scenario (Outline, Given, When, Then) in a existing feature file with Valid Data
 ```
 *************************   Sample Cucumber File  *************************